-As shown in Figure 20, the %EOT for site 4 on Manitouwabing Lake falls within the normal range of what is expected for lakes in the region.
+As shown in Figure 23, the %EOT for site 4 on Manitouwabing Lake falls within the normal range of what is expected for lakes in the region.

-Figure 20.
-Manitouwabing Lake site 4 average %EOT (dashed purple line) and standard deviation (solid purple line) sampled from 3 lake segments over 4 years (n=4) fall within the "typical" category (green area) on the typical %EOT range plot (based on 113 sampled lakes).
-This indicates that the benthic community for site 4 is typical of what would be expected for a lake in this region.
+Figure 23.
+Manitouwabing Lake site 4 average %EOT (dashed purple line) and standard deviation (solid purple line) sampled from 3 lake segments over 5 years (n=15) fall within the "typical" category (green area) on the typical %EOT range plot (based on 113 sampled lakes).